 Remote Learning and Remote Work

-Effective March 30, 2020, Colorado School of Mines will transition to online delivery for all of our courses for the remainder of the semester.
+Colorado School of Mines will continue to deliver all courses remotely through the Summer I session.
 Course delivery will occur mostly through Zoom and Canvas.
 A decision on Summer II will be announced in May.

 Facts about Coronavirus (COVID-19)

 - U.S. Centers for Disease Control and Prevention